cavemaann/unofficial-activepieces-pieces/README.md

 ## Installing a piece in Activepieces

-Both pieces install from the npm registry onto any Activepieces instance — no code changes or redeploy needed.
+Both pieces install from the npm registry onto any Activepieces instance.

 **Before you start:**